mtl-lan/1160_TeamProject/README.md

 </p>

-> From above figure we can see that the students who go out rarely has the minimal fluctuations in grades but not the best grade group.
+> From this plot we can see that the students who go out rarely has the minimal fluctuations in grades but not the best grade group.
 The best group is going out on low level but still spend sometime with friends.
-> And all the groups the top grade students almost no alcohol consumption.
+> And all the groups the top grade students almost no alcohol consumption or at a lower level.
+With the frequency of going out creasing, the alcohol assumption is increasing too.

 <p align="center">